International College of Hotel Management

 |Subway Meal||$6 - $8|

 ICHM students are issued with a student identification card which entitles them to full student discount in South Australia, providing significant discounts on public transport, cinema tickets and more.

-Networked desktop computers are provided in each student room at Regency International House (RIH), they are also available in the 24-hour computer suite located in RIH student accommodation complex and in the campus computer lab.
+All the rooms at Regency International House (RIH) include standard usage of 10GB per month (additional can be purchased).
+A 24-hour computer suite is located in RIH student accommodation complex and in the campus computer lab.
 Students living off-campus and while on placement will probably need to provide their own laptop or tablet.